 Patient involvement is a cross-cutting objective in all our advocacy work.
-In 2018, EPF will promote wider understanding and acceptance of the concept of meaningful patient involvement, embedding it in all levels of the health system, and encouraging the implementation of good practices that are "patient approved".
+In 2018, EPF will promote wider understanding and acceptance of the concept of meaningful patient involvement, embedding it in all levels of health systems, and encouraging the implementation of good practices that are "patient approved".

-With regards to patient empowerment, on continuing our advocacy role on the importance of health literacy in all policies.
+Advancing patient empowerment, we will continue our advocacy role on the importance of health literacy for patients and also for systems.
 In addition, we contribute to patients' health literacy in all our work by communicating patient friendly information on complex policy and topics, such as vaccines, nutrition and generic medicines.

-Following the work conducted under the EPF Membership Strategy which contributed to strengthen EPF's ownership by its membership, EPF will now ensure that patient organisations are recognised as essential partners in health policy-making.
+Building on the work conducted under the EPF Membership Strategy which contributes to strengthening ownership of EPF by its membership, EPF will work towards ensuring that all patient organisations are recognised as essential partners in health policy-making.